torchbox/wagtail-grapple/docs/general-usage/model-types.rst

         This is the name of the class property used in your model definition.

-    .. attribute:: GraphQLString.snippet_modal
+    .. attribute:: GraphQLString.field_type

-        String which defines the location of the snippet model you are referencing.
+        String which defines the location of the model model you are referencing.
+You can also pass the model class itself.

-    .. attribute:: GraphQLString.is_list

-        Define whether this field should be a list (for example when using ``Orderable``).

-        .. warning:: ``is_list`` is now deprecated, please use ``GraphQLCollection`` field.

     ::